openhab/openhab1-addons/bundles/binding/org.openhab.binding.velux/README.md

 - Firmware updates are currently provided at [Velux download area](https://updates2.velux.com/).

-## How to run it under openHAB2?

-Use the [Karaf console](https://www.openhab.org/docs/administration/console.html) to install the openHAB1 compatibility layer with help of the command `feature:install openhab-runtime-compat1x`.
-Activate the binding by placing the jar-file into the [extension directory](https://www.openhab.org/docs/configuration/addons.html#through-manually-provided-add-ons).
-Then, create the basic configuration of the service i.e. with a file `services/velux.cfg`, define the items within i.e. `items/velux.items` and finally generate a UI within i.e. `sitemap/default.sitemap`.

 ## Is it possible to run the both communication methods in parallel?

 For environments with the firmware version 0.1.* on the gateway, the interaction with the bridge is limited to the HTTP/JSON based communication, of course.
 On the other hand, after upgrading the gateway firmware to version 2, it is possible to run the binding either using HTTP/JSON if there is a permanent connectivity towards the WLAN interface of the KLF200 or using SLIP towards the LAN interface of the gateway.
 For example the Raspberry PI can directly be connected via WLAN to the Velux gateway and providing the other services via the LAN interface (but not vice versa).